rdthree/CSharpPlayersGuide-Levels/Level24_TheFivePrototypes/CRC.md

 - Passcode can be changed by using the current code

 ## Objectives & CRC
+Logic should stay within the door class so that the password can stay secure and control the door states.
+Making the door condition immutable causes weird issues with the password.

 - Door class tracks locked, open, closed
 - Performs transitions with methods